Photodetachment energy of negative hydrogen ions: Theory

 and accounts for recoil correction at the operator level.
-Here, the $\big< \big>_{\infty}$ symbols indicates that all expectation values are evaluated with respect to the infinite nuclear mass wavefunction, and $\ln(k_{0}^{\infty}/\mathrm{Ry})$ represents the infinite nuclear mass Bethe logarithm, computed using Eqs. (\ref{eq:BetheTilde}), with an infinite-nuclear-mass energy $E_{0}$, state $\big|0\big>$, Hamiltonian $H$ of Eq. (\ref{eq:many-body}), and $\boldsymbol{J}$ operator of Eq. (\ref{eq:J}).
-The remaining contribution comes from the recoil correction at the wavefunction level, in $\big<H^{(3)}\big>$.
+Here, the notation $\langle \cdot \rangle_{\infty}$ indicates expectation values evaluated with the infinite-nuclear-mass wavefunction, and $\ln(k_{0}^{\infty}/\mathrm{Ry})$ represents the infinite nuclear mass Bethe logarithm, computed using Eqs. (\ref{eq:BetheTilde}), with an infinite-nuclear-mass energy, wavefunction, Hamiltonian, and $\tilde{\mathbf{J}}$ (see Appendix \ref{sec:Many-body-Bethe-logarithm}).
+The remaining contribution comes from the recoil correction at the wavefunction level, in $\langle H^{(3)}\rangle$.
 This last correction reads

 following Refs. \cite{Pachucki1998,PachuckiSapirstein2000}.
-In this equation, $\big<X\big>_{\text{rec}}$ and $\ln(k_{0}^{\text{rec}}/\mathrm{Ry})$ represent the first-order recoil correction to the expectation values and the Bethe logarithm, respectively.
+In this equation, $\langle \cdot \rangle_{\mathrm{rec}}$ and $\ln(k_{0}^{\mathrm{rec}}/\mathrm{Ry})$ represent the first-order recoil correction to the expectation values and the Bethe logarithm, respectively.
 On the other hand, second-order recoil corrections $(m/M)^{2}$ for helium-like problems were very recently considered by Pachucki \textit{et al.} \cite{pachucki2025}.
-Including this effect, one can write the total QED energy shift, up to the second-order recoil correction as \cite[Eq.
+Including this effect, and neglecting the spin-dependent contributions, which enter only at order $(m/M)^3$, one can write the total QED energy shift, up to the second-order recoil correction as \cite[Eq.
 (9)]{pachucki2025} \begin{widetext}

 \end{widetext}